pydemull/EPLPA/README.md

 renv::restore()
 ```

-This may take several minutes so that all the required packages are
+This may take several tens of minutes so that all the required packages
-downloaded from the web and then installed in the project directory.
+are downloaded from the web and then installed in the project directory.

 - Step 4: Run the analytical pipeline with `{targets}` using the
   following command line in the Console: